 You could compare Iron Man to Michael Bay’s recent Transformers (2007) – the two films have very similar climaxes.
 The special effects in Transformers are probably superior to the ones in Iron Man, yet Iron Man emerges as far the better film of the two simply because it has warmth and heart.
 Iron Man is not a comic-book adaptation that glistens with the dark beauty of Tim Burton and Christopher Nolan’s Batman films, the mythic stature of the Christopher Reeve Superman (1978), or even the epic superheroic battles of Superman II (1980) or X-Men.
 What it is is a capably made effort that works well within what it sets out to do as an enjoyable comic-book adaptation/summer popcorn movie.
 It is a film that never insults its audience or tries to gratuitously dazzle us with action or special effects.
 It is modest in its unassuming dependence on good old-fashioned standards like warmth of humour and characters.
 It shows Jon Favreau starting to come into and find his strengths as a director.

 Iron Man was a considerable box-office hit and within days of its opening, plans for a sequel were announced.
 This emerged with Iron Man 2 (2010).
 Robert Downey Jr and and Gwyneth Paltrow subsequently returned in Iron Man Three (2013), although Jon Favreau bowed out of the director’s chair.
-Five weeks after Iron Man opened, Robert Downey Jr made a surprise guest appearance as Tony Stark in the also Marvel Comics-adapted The Incredible Hulk (2008) and then as one of the key members of The Avengers (2012), Avengers: Age of Ultron (2015) and Captain America: Civil War (2016).
+Five weeks after Iron Man opened, Robert Downey Jr made a surprise guest appearance as Tony Stark in the also Marvel Comics-adapted The Incredible Hulk (2008) and then as one of the key members of The Avengers in The Avengers (2012), Avengers: Age of Ultron (2015), Captain America: Civil War (2016) and Avengers: Infinity War (2018), as well as appears in Spider-Man: Homecoming (2017).

 (Winner for Best Actor (Robert Downey Jr), Best Supporting Actress (Gwyneth Paltrow) and Best Special Effects at this site’s Best of 2008 Awards).